Frequently Asked Questions about the T.A.L.O.N.S. Program.

 If I have a sibling of a child who is currently in TALONS or a child who has decided not to continue past grade 9 or 10 TALONS and this sibling wants to come to Gleneagle from outside its catchment area but is not in TALONS, do I need to complete a cross-boundary transfer?
 Answer: No. See a counsellor at Gleneagle to register your child for grade 9.

 What makes the TALONS program different from other programs of choice?
 Answer: We offer more choice in what and how TALONS learners address their learning needs and the mandated curriculum.
 We emphasize social and emotional learning.
 They will work in quads and teams to complete various challenging, inquiry-based and collaborative projects.
-If the TALONS learner is successful in applying for (Outdoor) Leadership 10 in grade 9, possibly (Outdoor) Leadership 11 in grade 10 and possibly (Outdoor) Leadership 12 in grade 11or 12, then these courses will provide additional (Outdoor) leadership opportunities, such as experiential learning, community service learning projects, cultural events, retreats, adventure trips, additional weekend practice trips and certifications in canoeing, kayaking and First Aid during the weekends and after school.
+The mandatory Leadership and Outdoor Recreation courses will provide additional leadership opportunities, such as experiential learning, community service learning projects, cultural events, retreats, adventure trips, additional weekend practice trips and certifications in canoeing, kayaking and First Aid during the weekends and after school.

 Can my child join for one year?
 Answer: No, they apply for the TALONS Program with the intention to be part of it for least two years, starting in grade nine, with the possibility to extend it into grade 11 and 12.
 We will re-evaluate their participation at the end of each grade.
-The Autonomous Learner Model (ALM) is actually a three year long program; therefore, we have expanded the TALONS program into grade 11 and beyond.
+The Autonomous Learner Model (ALM) is actually a three year program; therefore, we have expanded the TALONS program with some options for grade 11 and beyond.

 What contributions do the parents make?
-Answer: You pay for trips, certifications, workshops and so on if your child is taking (Outdoor) Leadership courses!
+Answer: You pay for trips, certifications, workshops etc.!
 We invite you to attend T.A.L.O.N.S. special events such as the Night of the Notables, In-depth Night, and two learner-led conferences.
 You need to support your child's learning at home, drive for trips, stay in touch by e-mail, complete anecdotal report cards with child and support the program's philosophy.

 Please address any questions or inquiries to Quirien Mulder ten Kate by e-mailing her at email@example.com